 Lhasa, the capital of the Tibet Autonomous Region, can be found on the northern bank of the Lhasa River in the Himalayas.
 Nicknamed the ‘Forbidden City’ because of its many sacred religious sites, Lhasa translates to mean ‘Place of the Gods.’

 Also dubbed the ‘City of Sunshine’ because of its average of eight hours of sunshine a day, Lhasa is one of the world’s highest capital cities.
-Having served as the center of the Tibetan Empire for hundreds of years, tourists flock here year-round to discover its imposing hilltop fortresses and ancient Buddhist shrines, temples, monasteries, and pilgrimage paths.
+Having served as the center of the Tibetan Empire for hundreds of years, tourists flock here year-round to discover its imposing hilltop fortresses and ancient Buddhist shrines.
+Other things to do in Lhasa include exploring it’s many temples, monasteries, and pilgrimage paths.

 9. Norbulingka Summer Palace